 Because our fund holdings are considered available-for-sale securities, we recognize unrealized losses that are considered temporary in other comprehensive income.
 We review the carrying amount of each investment on a quarterly basis and recognize an impairment charge in non-operating investment income (loss) whenever an unrealized loss is considered other than temporary.
 A mutual fund holding with an impairment that has persisted daily throughout the six months between quarter-ends is generally presumed to have an other than temporary impairment unless there is persuasive evidence, such as an increase in value subsequent to quarter end, to overcome that presumption.
-It is possible that we will determine at March 31, 2009, or at a subsequent quarter end, that unrealized losses in one or more of our mutual fund investments have become other-than-temporary impairments.
-We could also sell our fund positions before a subsequent quarter-end reporting date and recognize in our income statement previously unrealized losses.
-The amount and timing of any subsequent charge will be dependent on future market performance.
+The amount and timing of any future charge will be dependent on our holdings and future market performance.